-The diocese is blessed with six religious congregations and organisations offering retreats (individual and group, or for parish groups), prayer, spiritual direction, and opportunities for taking time to reflect and pray within a supportive community.
+The diocese is blessed with five religious congregations and organisations offering retreats (individual and group, or for parish groups), prayer, spiritual direction, and opportunities for taking time to reflect and pray within a supportive community.
 Getting away from the busyness of everyday life and immersing yourself in a quiet environment can provide the ideal environment for you to really focus your attention on listening to God.
 Below is a list of retreat centres in the diocese including links to their websites.

 Hartzer Park Retreat & Conference Centre, Bowral